 - Temperance: forgiveness, humility, prudence, self-regulation

-- Transcendance: appreciation of beauty & excellence; gratitude; hope; humor; spirituality
+- Transcendence: appreciation of beauty & excellence; gratitude; hope; humor; spirituality

 How did positive psychology come up with these 24 strengths?